- Search The Registry

 Oberlin Wellington Rescuers

 A federal grand jury brought indictments against 37 of those who freed Price.
-Twelve of the rescuers indicted were free blacks, among them Charles Henry Langston, he and his brother John Mercer Langston were both Oberlin College graduates, and led the Ohio Anti-Slavery Society at the time.
-They both were politically active all their lives, Charles in Kansas and John taking leadership roles in state and national politics, in 1888 becoming the first African American to be elected to the US Congress from Virginia.
+Twelve of the rescuers indicted were free blacks, including Charles Henry Langston.
+He and his brother John Mercer Langston were both Oberlin College graduates and led the Ohio Anti-Slavery Society at the time.
+They both were politically active all their lives, Charles in Kansas and John taking leadership roles in state and national politics, in 1888 becoming the first Black to be elected to the US Congress from Virginia.
 Feelings had run high in Ohio in the aftermath of Price's rescue.
 When the federal jury issued its indictments, state authorities arrested the federal marshal, his deputies, and other men involved in John Price's detention.
 After negotiations, state officials agreed to release the arresting officials, while federal officials agreed to release 35 of the men indicted.
 Simeon M. Bushnell, a white man, and Charles H. Langston were the only two men to go to trial.
 The judge gave light sentences, assigning Bushnell to 60 days in jail and Langston to 20 days.

 Bushnell and Langston filed a writ of habeas corpus with the Ohio Supreme Court, claiming that the federal court did not have the authority to arrest and try them because the Fugitive Slave Law of 1850 was unconstitutional.
-The Ohio Supreme Court upheld the constitutionality of the law by a three-to-two ruling.
+The Ohio Supreme Court upheld the law's constitutionality by a three-to-two ruling.
 Members of Ohio's abolitionist community were incensed.
-More than 10,000 people participated in a Cleveland rally to oppose the federal and state courts' decisions.
-In time, regional tensions over slavery, constitutional interpretation and other factors led to the outbreak of the Civil War.
+Over 10,000 people participated in a Cleveland rally to oppose the federal and state courts' decisions.
+In time, regional tensions over slavery, constitutional interpretation, and other factors led to the outbreak of the American Civil War.

 The Oberlin Wellington rescue is considered important for attracting widespread national attention in a region of Ohio known for its activity with the Underground Railroad.
-Those who participated in the rescue and their allies continued to be active in Ohio and national politics.
-Two participants in the Oberlin Wellington Rescue: Lewis Sheridan Leary and John A. Copeland, along with Oberlin resident Shields Green, went on to join John Brown's Raid on Harper's Ferry in 1859.
+Those who participated in the rescue and their allies continued participating in Ohio and national politics.
+Two participants in the Oberlin Wellington Rescue: Lewis Sheridan Leary and John A. Copeland, along with Oberlin resident Shields Green joined John Brown's Raid on Harpers Ferry in 1859.
 Leary was killed during the attack on October 20, 1859.
 Copeland and Green were captured and tried with John Brown.
 They were convicted of treason and executed on December 16, 1859.